ishmael07/QUASAR-EEG-ECG-GUI-Viewer/README.md

-# QUASAR EEG/ECG Data Viewer
+# Ishmael's QUASAR EEG/ECG Data Viewer

 **An interactive GUI application for visualizing EEG and ECG signals from CSV files.**